SharonLutz/reverseMA/READMEmr.md

 All of these values are inputted by the user (i.e. the intercept beta0 and the effect of the mediator directly on the outcome as betaM).

-After the SNPs X, mediator M, and outcome Y are generated, then the reverseMRsim function compares the power and type 1 error rate of the following 3 methods to detect the path from M to Y.
+After the SNPs X, mediator M, and outcome Y are generated, then the reverseMRsim function compares the power and type 1 error rate of the following 3 methods to detect the path from M to Y: Egger Regression, the Median Weighted Approach, and the Inverse Variance Weighted (IVW) Approach.

 ## Example:
-Here, we consider 10 SNPs (nSNP=4) with MAF of 0.2.
-We vary the direct effect of the mediator M on the outcome Y (i.e. betaM=c(0,0.2,0.3)).
-This code runs 500 simulations for n subjects with n=1000.

 For 1,000 subjects (n=1000), we generated 10 SNPs (nSNP=10) with a minor allele frequency of 20% (specified by MAF) that have a genetic effect size of 0.4 (specified by gammaX) on the normally distributed mediator and the mediator has an effect size varying from 0, 0.2 to 0.3 (specified by betaM) on the normally distributed outcome.
 We considered 3 MR approaches: Egger Regression, the Median Weighted Approach, and the Inverse Variance Weighted (IVW) Approach.

 ```